dbeinhauer/mcs-source/working_log.md

     - probably the good idea would be to design the model based on the layers (learn how!)
     - the model has to be more complex than the one for the spikes
         - although the continuous information also adds amount of info in the train data
-            * it is possible that the resulting model would be more constained than the easier one -> better performance (might be the goal of the whole thesis, also good result for the good academic paper)
+            * it is possible that the resulting model would be more constrained than the easier one -> better performance (might be the goal of the whole thesis, also good result for the good academic paper)

 - final result (not mine) of the project is to merge it together with the simulator